fvpmtinoco/.NetSimpleAuctioneer/README.md

 - **When to Consider Clean Architecture**: For projects with more complex requirements, Clean Architecture might be a more appropriate choice.

 **Shared Resources**:
-Common services, repositories, and shared logic are housed in a dedicated `Shared` folder, fostering reusability and consistency across features.
+Common services, repositories, and shared logic are housed in a dedicated `Shared` folder, intended for reusability and consistency across features.

 ## Considerations